Skip to content

 Fellowships

-The Green Web Foundation is seeking five practitioners for a paid part-time fellowship of 10 months for our 2023 cohort.
+The Green Web Foundation has selected five practitioners for a paid part-time fellowship of 10 months for our 2023 cohort.
+Learn more about the fellows in this blog post.

-Successful fellows will deliver a project that contributes to the digital rights and climate justice movements.
-Fellows will also learn together and from experienced practitioners about what powers control the internet, how it is fueled, and what we can do about it.
+These fellows will deliver a project that contributes to the digital rights and climate justice movements.
+They will also learn together and from experienced practitioners about what powers control the internet, how it is fueled, and what we can do about it.

 Learn in the Open